 Trust an Experienced Lynnwood DUI Lawyer to Help With Your Legal Troubles

 A DUI can have a negative impact on your reputation, your career, your financial situation and your family.
-Plus, it can be very distressing to realize that you face some harsh penalties, such as license suspension or revocation, jail time and sizable fines.
-Understandably, this can create a lot of stress and worry…unless you trust your case to an experienced Lynnwood DUI attorney.
+Plus, it can be very distressing to realize that you face some harsh penalties like revocation or license suspension revocation, jail time and sizable fines.
+Understandably, this can create a lot of stress and worry…unless you trust your case to an experienced Lynnwood DUI lawyer.

-At The Law Offices of Kevin Trombold, LLC, our legal team understands how very stressful this experience can be for our clients.
+At The Law Offices of Kevin Trombold, LLC, we have a legal team that understands how very stressful this experience can potentially be for each of our clients.
 So we make a concerted effort to alleviate your concerns, while actively striving to launch a strategic, effective defense that will move your case toward a positive resolution.

 Our criminal defense lawyers can also handle more complex cases, including those that involve other criminal charges, ranging from hit and run to vehicular homicide.

-We invite you to contact The Law Offices of Kevin Trombold, LLC to discuss your case in a free and confidential consultation session.
-Call 206-382-9200.
+Feel free to call The Law Offices of Kevin Trombold, LLC to go over your case in a confidential and free session.
+Call us at 206-590-7667.